VCPS-DevOps/agentic-devops-demo/README.md

-# Agentic DevOps Real-Time Responder
+# Agentic DevOps Real-Time Responder -test

 > A GitHub Actions workflow demonstrating event-driven automation that responds to developer interactions in real-time.